Your home isn’t just a source of pride or a place where you can relax after a long day — it’s also an investment in your

 A Sunroom Addition

-A sunroom can be a great space to enjoy the outdoors away from the elements, but according to Remodeling, a sunroom addition is one of the worst home renovations when it comes to return on investment, with a cost of an addition exceeding $75,000 while only adding just over $35,000 to the value of the house.
+A sunroom can be a great space to enjoy the outdoors away from the elements, but according to Remodeling, a sunroom addition is one of the worst home renovations when it comes to return on investment, with a cost of an addition exceeding approximately $75,000 while only adding just over $35,000 to the value of the house.

 Think carefully about how often you’ll use a sunroom before committing to this costly renovation, especially if your home might be on the market soon.
 Plan ahead to avoid the sneaky expenses that come with renovating your home.